PRESS ESC TO CLOSE

 1. American Pit Bull Terrier

-Allergies are common in the American Pit Bull Terrier, along with other stocky, square-head dogs, including the American Staffordshire Terrier, Staffordshire Bull Terrier, American Bulldog and American Bully.
-Allergies are often caused by environmental allergens including fleas, pollen, grass, and dust.
-Common food allergens include beef, wheat, rice, and corn.
+Allergies are common in the American Pit Bull Terrier, along with other stocky, square-head dogs that fit under the “pit bull” umbrella, including the American Staffordshire Terrier, Staffordshire Bull Terrier, American Bulldog and American Bully.
+Their short coat makes them susceptible to environmental allergens, like grass, dust, pollen, pesticides, and mites.
+Without the protection of fur, these allergens can cause itchiness and zinc-responsive dermatosis, which results in redness, crusting, and oozing of the skin.

 2. Bichon Frise

-The most common allergies for the Bichon Frise are contact allergies that cause skin problems and food allergies.
-They are also sensitive to flea bites and airborne allergens from grass, flowers, trees, and dust.
+Despite being considered a hypoallergenic breed for humans, Bichon Frise are prone to allergies.
+The most common allergies for the Bichon Frise are contact allergies that cause skin problems along with food allergies.
+They are also sensitive to flea bites and airborne allergens from grass, flowers, trees, pollen, and dust.

 3. Boxer